Ask the city mayor or state governor to declare March "National Nutrition Month®." Provide a proclamation form to make it easier for the staff.

 Decorate the cafeteria with National Nutrition Month® posters or banners, table tents and balloons.
 Create a "take one" display with National Nutrition Month® brochures, bookmarks, Eat Right Nutrition Tips, and recipe handouts.

-Conduct a series of healthy weight and fitness sessions at your workplace.
-Recruit a local fitness or yoga instructor to assist you.
+Conduct a series exercise classes with your colleagues online.
+Recruit a local fitness or yoga instructor to lead a class virtually.
 Give each participant a National Nutrition Month® t-shirt, pedometer or water bottle plus healthy eating handouts.

-Host a "lunch and learn" session on healthy eating.
+Host a virtual "lunch and learn" session on healthy eating.

 Arrange a session on composting.